from-humans-for-humans/human-made/README.md

   <img src="https://github.com/from-humans-for-humans/human-made/blob/main/assets/logo%2Btype/human_made_blk_lg.png" alt="Human-Made Text and Logo">
 </picture>

-# *A label for projects and art made without AI.*
+# *A label for things made without AI.*
 <br />
-Human-Made is a simple label and/or symbol that can be added to non-AI projects of any kind.
+Human-Made is a simple label that can be added to non-AI projects of any kind.

-It is a way of highlighting their exclusively human-made nature and the non-use of generative AI.
+It is a way of highlighting their human-made nature and the non-use of generative AI.

 It operates on the honor system, and is not part of any certifying body.